traits-ts/stdlib/README.md

 of a target class.
 The properties have to be defined in an interface `T` of `Bindable<T>` and defined as `@bindable accessor` on the target class.
 One can then bind to those properties with method `$bind` and observe all changes to the property.
-Apply a *Bindable* for externally observing and reacting to property changes.
+Apply a *Bindable* for allowing the external observing and reacting to property changes.

 ```ts
 import { derive }             from "@rse/traits"